popphp/pop-mail/README.md

 ##### Get an attachment

-WHen the message's attachments are returned, they will have any ID associated with them.
+When the message's attachments are returned, they will have any ID associated with them.
 Use that to get an individual message attachment:

 ```php